 – Potential to benefit from the programme (with additional questions for non-London based companies) – ensuring companies have the capacity to benefit from the programme and have reasonable expectations of the programme.

-Support of Cohort 5 will start in November 2020.
+Support of Cohort 6 will start mid-January 2022.

 Due to the large number of applications we receive we do not offer feedback if applicants are not successful at the application review stage.
 All unsuccessful interviewees are offered a feedback call with a panel member.